2023 Solar Incentives Guide for Hooksett, NH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, equipment, accessories and labor — although it may range from 26-30%, depending on when your solar system was installed.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Initially, the credit applied to 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the claim amount.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-Homeowners can now qualify for a credit of 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
-The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The credit percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 State & Local Solar Incentives